South West of Ireland – Walking Holiday.

 Afternoon: The walk today is nice and easy along a great cliff walk with views across the Atlantic which will bring you to the village of Ballyferriter.
 This is the closest point you can get to America in Europe.

-Evening: So after our walk and visting the beach while taking in the views and learning some Irish.
+Evening: So after our walk, visit to the beach while taking in the views and learning some Irish.
 We will make our back to our accommodation for an early night to recharge the batteries for tomorrow’s big adventure.

-Morning/Afternoon: Today is the big walk of the tour so it’s an early start to get over to Killarney and drop our bags into our new accommodation before heading across to Carrauntoohil.
-This walk is weather permitting as your safety is paramount to the guide and us.
+Morning/Afternoon: Today is the big walk of the tour so it’s an early start to get over to Killarney.
+The walk on Carrauntoohil is weather permitting as your safety is paramount to the guide and us.
 An alternative suitable walk will be chosen by your guide in the Killarney National Park depending on the weather and the groups abilities.

-Now all going well and the weathers good then we will head to the summit as planned.
+Now, all going well and the weather is good then we will do the walk as planned.
 Carrauntoohil is 1039m tall, which is small if you live in the Alps but huge if you live in Holland so all due care must be taken.
 Thousands of locals and visitors climb this every year and you feel a great sense of achievement on getting to the top.

 Evening: After we get back down and catch our breath we will make our back towards Killarney.
-The town of Killarney is the most visited town in Ireland with the Muckross House and Gardens, its beautiful lakes, Ross Island and more it is a true treasure and one that I’m sure you’ll love.
-As well as all its scenic beauty there are numerous restaurants, pubs with live Irish music, areas to shop and places to chill over a coffee so you wont be stuck for something to do.
+The town of Killarney is the most visited town in Ireland.
+There are many places to visit here such as Muckross House, the lakes of Killarney, Ross castle Torc Waterfall and more.
+As well as all it’s scenic beauty there are numerous restaurants, cafes, shops and pubs with live Irish music.

 Cliffs of Moher Walk – Linear – 8Km – Approx 2.5hrs – 100m

-Morning: This morning we are on the road again taking a route up along the west of Ireland known as the “Wild Atlantic Way” crossing the River Shannon at Terbert.
+Morning: This morning we travel up along the west coast of Ireland known as the “Wild Atlantic Way”, crossing the River Shannon at Terbert.
 The river Shannon is named after an ancient Celtic Goddess and is Ireland’s longest and most impressive river.
 As we cross the mouth of the Shannon on the ferry keep an eye out for the schools of Dolphins to be seen everywhere.
 When you dock on the far side you will be in County Clare.

 Afternoon: Once we are in County Clare we will follow the coast road up towards the town Lahinch.
 This coastal town is a surfer’s paradise and has become more popular due to the great waves here.
 It’s also a great holiday destination for Irish families with many other activities on offer as well.
 Making our way northwards we will visit Brigid’s well before we start our cliff walk towards the Cliffs of Moher.
 The walk is fantastic and the cliffs themselves are a true treat for all the senses.